corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-enum-evolution.md

 * A constant cannot be renamed to a value that matches any previous name of any other constant.

 If either of these covenants are inadvertently broken, a `NotSerializableException` will be thrown by the serialization engine as soon as they are detected.
-Normally this will be the first time an object doing so is serialized.
+Usually, this occurs the first time the object is serialized.
 However, in some circumstances, it could be at the point of deserialization.

 ## Adding Constants